paha/castle-service/README.md

 ### CI CD:

 1. Merges and pushes to the project git repository trigger a test job at Travis-CI.
 The job runs basic tests and docker builds.
 Initially only `go fmt && go build` and `docker build`.
 NOTE: resulting images are not uploaded to Docker Hub, this test validates that the code complies and images build.
-Unless push/merge is into deploy branch, see bellow.
+See bellow for deployment job details.
-1. On merges or pushes (if you dare) to deploy branch (`master` in this case)
+1. On merges (or pushes if you dare) to deploy branch (`master`) besides all tests from the job above, docker images will be uploaded to Docker Hub and the service will be deployed using `kubectl` without service interruption using rolling update.
 1. Sensitive data is stored using Travis-CI [Encryption keys][19]